LeoArrr/wanderPlan/README.md

 Express.js:

 Purpose: A lightweight framework for creating RESTful API endpoints.
-Used For: Setting up routes for handling user registration, login, itinerary management, and itinerary sharing.
+Used For: Setting up routes for handling user registration, login, Agenda management, and Agenda sharing.
 Node.js:

 Purpose: JavaScript runtime for executing server-side logic.